-- · Considers how procurement impacts society, the economy and the environment - Provides all suppliers with full and fair opportunities to compete - Respects stakeholders' interests, the rule of law and human rights - Seeks innovative solutions to address sustainability throughout the supply chain - Buys only what is needed or seek sustainable alternatives - · Analyses all procurement costs, including benefits for society, environment and the economy - Integrates sustainability into procurement practices.
+- · Considers how procurement impacts society, the economy and the environment - Provides all suppliers with full and fair opportunities to compete

+- Respects stakeholders' interests, the rule of law and human rights - · Seeks innovative solutions to address sustainability throughout the supply chain - Buys only what is needed or seek sustainable alternatives - · Analyses all procurement costs, including benefits for society, environment and the economy - Integrates sustainability into procurement practices.

-Relating to Status Cate gory Value Obligation Reference SME and regional businesses % < \$50,000 < \$250,000 < \$1 million > \$3 million You must comply with the SME and Regional Procurement Policy to support the participation of SMEs and regional businesses in goods and services procurement.
-SME and Regional Procurement Policy Employment of Aboriginal people ₱ Q < \$250,000 > \$7.5 million You must comply with the Aboriginal Procurement Policy to support 3,000 FTE employment opportunities for Aboriginal people by the end of 2021 through government procurement activities.
-Aboriginal Procurement Policy Employment of people with a disability Q Any You may purchase goods and services of any value from an approved disability employment organisation via a single written quote, even if there is a whole of government arrangement in place.
-Public Works and Procurement Regulation 2019 (PWP Regulation) Social enterprises \$ Q Any You are encouraged to procure from social enterprises to support economic and social change for disadvantaged people.
-Social enterprises may be small businesses, SMEs, Aboriginal businesses or Australian Disability Enterprises, and if so qualify for the purchasing preferences and initiatives under the SME and Regional Procurement Policy , Aboriginal Procurement Policy or PWP Regulation .
-SME and Regional Procurement Policy Public Works and Procurement Regulation 2019 (PWP Regulation) Aboriginal Procurement Q Any Social enterprises are businesses that trade to intentionally tackle social problems, improve communities, provide people access to employment and training, or help the environment.
+Relating to Status Cate gory Value Obligation Reference SME and regional businesses 82 < \$150,000 < \$3 million ≥ \$3 million You must comply with the SME and Regional Procurement Policy to support the participation of SMEs and regional businesses in goods and services procurement.
+SME and Regional Procurement Policy Small businesses 2 ≥ \$7.5 million You must comply with the Small Business Shorter Payment Terms Policy to support cash flow for small businesses that are subcontracted on NSW Government goods and services contracts.
+Small Business Shorter Payment Terms Policy Employment of Aboriginal people & < \$250,000 ≥ \$7.5 million You must comply with the Aboriginal Procurement Policy to support 3,000 FTE employment opportunities for Aboriginal people by the end of 2021 through government procurement activities.
+Aboriginal Procurement Policy Employment of people with a disability Any You may purchase goods and services of any value from an approved disability employment organisation via a single written quote, even if there is a whole of government arrangement in place.
+Public Works and Procurement Regulation 2019 (PWP Regulation) Social enterprises ises 😥 😥 🗐 Any You are e economic enterprise Australiar preference Any You are encouraged to procure from social enterprises to support economic and social change for disadvantaged people.
+Social enterprises may be small businesses, SMEs, Aboriginal businesses or Australian Disability Enterprises, and if so, qualify for the purchasing preferences and initiatives under the SME and Regional Procurement Policy, Aboriginal Procurement Policy or PWP Regulation .
+SME and Regional Procurement Policy Public Works and Procurement Regulation 2019 (PWP Regulation) Aboriginal Procurement Any Social enterprises are businesses that trade to intentionally tackle social problems, improve communities, provide people access to employment and training, or help the environment.
 Procuring though social enterprises represents significant opportunity for social enterprise growth, and social change for disadvantaged Australians.
 Policy